Inari Ōkami: Depiction

 Inari is often venerated as a collective of three deities (Inari sanza); since the Kamakura period, this number has sometimes increased to five kami (Inari goza).
 However, the identification of these kami has varied over time.
 According to records of Fushimi Inari, the oldest and perhaps most prominent Inari shrine, these kami have included Izanagi, Izanami, Ninigi, and Wakumusubi, in addition to the food deities previously mentioned.
 The five kami today identified with Inari at Fushimi Inari are Ukanomitama, Sarutahiko, Omiyanome, Tanaka, and Shi.
 However, at Takekoma Inari, the second-oldest Inari shrine in Japan, the three enshrined deities are Ukanomitama, Ukemochi, and Wakumusubi.
 According to the Nijūni shaki, the three kami are Ōmiyame no mikoto (water) Ukanomitama no mikoto (grain) and Sarutahiko no mikami (land).
+He is also "associated" with or thought to be Ukemochi.
+He is also sometimes thought to be the son of Susanoo named Uka no Mitama no Kami.

-The fox and the wish-fulfilling jewel are prominent symbols of Inari.
+The fox, magical gems, scrolls with divine writings, and the wish-fulfilling jewel are prominent symbols of Inari.
 Other common elements in depictions of Inari, and sometimes of their kitsune, include a sickle, a sheaf or sack of rice, and a sword.
 Another belonging was their whip—although they were hardly known to use it, it was a powerful weapon that was used to burn people's crops of rice.

+Inari is also associated with the numbers 2 and 3, numbers with either one at the beginning, including and especially multiples of them able to be evenly divided by powers of 10, and multiples of 2 and 3.

+They are also associated with brothels, entertainers, swords and swordsmiths, and food and meals in general besides rice.